 When it comes to loans that take years to pay off, like student loans and mortgages, the difference between poor credit and good credit can mean thousands of dollars over the life of a loan.
 And, those with poor credit may not even be able to get approved by a lender, making it difficult to make any purchase that you’d like to pay off over time.

 How to build credit

-For someone who is just starting out, it’s important to know that it takes time build up a strong credit score.
-A credit card can be a great way to start to build up your credit history if you use it wisely.
-Even if you’re only eligible for a secured card, if you use the card to make small charges, keep your spending on the card at a minimum and pay your bill on time and in full every month you can begin to improve your score.
+For someone who is just starting out, it’s important to know that it takes time to build up a strong credit score.
+A credit card can be a great way to start building up your credit history if you use it wisely.
+Even if you’re only eligible for a secured card, if you use the card to make small charges, keep your spending on the card at a minimum and pay your bill on time and in full each month of 2019, you can begin to improve your score.